rainlanguage/rain-sdk/docs/types/operator.md

 # Type Operator

-All the valid logical operators used for comparison of previous types
+All the valid logical operators used for comparison of Struct and/or StateConfig objects

 <b>Signature:</b>